-Frelinghuysen, a Anti-Jacksonian, was a senator from New Jersey from 1829 to 1835.
+Frelinghuysen was a senator from New Jersey and was an Anti-Jacksonian.
+He served from 1829 to 1835.

 From Mar 1829 to Mar 1835, Frelinghuysen missed 90 of 928 roll call votes, which is 9.7%.
 This is better than the median of 15.1% among the lifetime records of senators serving in Mar 1835.
 The chart below reports missed votes over time.

 |Dec 1830-Mar 1831||83||11||13.3%||40th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information